Best Guide to E-Commerce App Development Services in 2025

 Track numbers that show how well your app is doing.
 Here are some important ones:

-User Engagement: Look at how often users open the app, how long they stay, and what they do in it.
+User Engagement: Examine how often users open the app, how long they stay, and what actions they take within it.

-Conversion Rate: This shows how many people complete a purchase.
+Conversion Rate: This metric indicates the percentage of visitors who complete a purchase.
 If this number is low, check for a problem in the buying process.

 Handle Busy Times

-Many users will log in simultaneously during big shopping days like Black Friday.
-Prepare for this by ensuring your servers can handle lots of traffic so the app doesn’t crash.
+Many users will log in simultaneously on big shopping days, such as Black Friday.
+Prepare for this by ensuring your servers can handle a high volume of traffic so the app doesn’t crash.

 Ask for Feedback